Last Updated on January 29, 2026 by Emily Hopkins

 Americans, on the other hand, have holidays.
 The US celebrates various holidays, including Independence Day, Thanksgiving, and diverse cultural festivals reflecting its multicultural population.

-Social interactions and etiquette are also quite different between the two nations.
-Portuguese culture places value on personal relationships and hospitality.
-Greetings often involve warm embraces and cheek kisses.
-US culture tends to be more informal, with handshakes being a common form of greeting.
-Personal space is often emphasized, and individualism is a notable cultural trait.
+Social interactions and etiquette differ notably between Portugal and the United States.
+Portuguese culture emphasizes personal relationships and hospitality, with greetings often involving warm embraces and cheek kisses.
+In contrast, U.S. culture is generally more informal, with handshakes serving as the standard greeting.
+Personal space is highly valued, and individualism is a prominent cultural characteristic.

 Gastronomy